andreasgrill/auto-selfcontrol/README.md

 ## Usage

-Edit the time configuration (see [Configuration](#configuration)) first:
+1. Open the configuration file:

+To specify when and how Auto-SelfControl should activate, you need to configure a block-schedule in the following configuration file:

+    ~/.config/auto-selfcontrol/config.json

+You can also quickly access the configuration file through with the following command:

     auto-selfcontrol config

-When your block-schedule in [config.json](config.json) is ready, activate it by running:
+2. Configure the block schedules

+Check and update the configuration file:

+- Change the `username` to your current macOS User
+- Upda
+- Have a look at the [Configuration](#configuration) section

+3. Activate and apply the configuration

+Changes to the configuration file are not automatically applied.
+If you want Auto-SelfControl to apply the configuration, you can use the `activate` command:

     auto-selfcontrol activate

+If there is an error in your configuration file, the output of the command should give you a hint where to look.

-**Important:** If you change [config.json](config.json) later, you have to call the `auto-selfcontrol activate` command again or Auto-SelfControl will not take the modifications into account!
+**Important:** If you change your configuration file later, you have to call the `auto-selfcontrol activate` command again or Auto-SelfControl will ignore the modifications.
+However, changes to an already running block-schedule are ignored until the block-schedule is over.

 ## Uninstall